Press Shop specializes in high-profile publicity for authors and experts.

 Leah began her career as a magazine editor at Condé Nast, then worked as a freelance writer for dozens of national magazines and newspapers.
 She graduated from Cornell University in 1998 with honors and a BA in English.

-Andy Davis works on all of Press Shop's publicity campaigns and leads the media research work.
-He has particular expertise in business, sports, politics, and history, and he works heavily on book projects in those spaces.
+Andy Davis works on strategy for all of Press Shop's publicity campaigns and leads the media research work.
+He has particular expertise in business, sports, politics, and history, and he works intensively on book projects in those spaces.
 A born-and-bred New Yorker, he graduated from the University of Michigan with a degree in history, and worked in finance before joining Press Shop in 2013.

 Leah and Andy are married and have two young boys.